SC&A Access Policy

 5.3 Reprographics service

 Access is provided to collection descriptions and service information via the SC&A website, which also provides a gateway to the online catalogues.
 Archive catalogues can be searched more widely via the Archives Hub, and the SC&A printed collections are searchable via COPAC and WorldCat.
 The SC&A website has recently been redeveloped in order to improve usability and sustainability.
-The new platform provides greater capacity to widen access through online content, and is compliant with disability legislation.
+The new platform provides greater capacity to widen access through online content, and is compliant with accessibility legislation.

 The SC&A blog Manuscripts and More (https://manuscriptsandmore.liverpool.ac.uk) provides a showcase for collections, new acquisitions, exhibitions, collaborations and other outreach activities.
 Guest posts are encouraged.
 SC&A is represented on the Library’s Social Media Group and promotes the service via the @LivUniLibrary Twitter, Facebook and Instagram accounts and the #LivUniSCA hashtag.
 SC&A also engages more widely with University social media platforms.